nasa/progpy/sphinx-config/prog_models_guide.rst

     .. tab:: Stable Version (Recommended)

-        The latest stable release of progpy is hosted on PyPi.
-For most users (unless you want to contribute to the development of progpy), the version on PyPi will be adequate.
-To install from the command line, use the following command:
+        The latest stable release of ProgPy is hosted on PyPi.
+For most users, this version will be adequate.
+To install via the command line, use the following command:

         .. code-block:: console